HudsonWerks/CET3510-assignments/lab11/lab11.md

 	b.
 Windows version (using Cygwin, Putty, or Virtual Machine).
 All steps below assume use of the command line:
 		1) Create a custom directory for your assignment
 		2) Using Github and the "git clone" command, download the "CET3510_Lecture_assignments" repository
-		3) Using the nano text editor open the file "ground_control_win.asm"
+		3) Using the nano text editor open a new file named "ground_control_win.asm"

-		Using the nano text editor open a new file named "ground_control_win.asm" and keystroke the code from the lecture11_exercise_win.png file
+		4) Keystroke the code from the lecture11_exercise_win.png file

-		4) Edit the message and include your name
+		5) Edit the message and include your name
-		5) Save and close the file
+		6) Save and close the file
-		6) Run the assembler:
+		7) Run the assembler:
 			$ nasm -fwin32 ground_control.asm
-		7) Run the gcc linker to create an executable:
+		8) Run the gcc linker to create an executable:
 			$ gcc ground_control.obj -o ground_control
-		8) Run the executable.
+		9) Run the executable.
 Console output should now show your modified message
 			$ ./ground_control
-		9) In your assignment report, upload the following to Blackboard:
+		10) In your assignment report, upload the following to Blackboard:
 			a.
 The URL of your Github repo
 			b.
 Screenshots of your terminal/console output
 			c.
 A list of all terminal commands you used with a brief explanation of each of the commands and any